knickels/Player-Stage-Manual/WORLDFILES.md

 > `stage bigbob2.world`

+> The file `bigbob2.world` has the above code in it, so you can see what it
+> looks like.

 To declare the size of the robot you use the `size [x y z]` parameter, this will cause the polygon described to be scaled to fit into a box which is `x` by `y` in size and `z` metres tall.
 The default size is 0.4 x 0.4 x 1